Just for You

 A one credit field course designed for those students contemplating a career in Environmental Technology.
 The class will visit active, unrestricted sites currently undergoing remediation for soil and/or water contamination.
 Sampling protocols and proper field notetaking will be practiced.
 Two classroom sessions and two all day field trips during the fall semester.

-This course will provide a general overview of various current and emerging bio-based and other sustainable technologies for the production of energy, fuels, and materials.
-This course will also introduce the fundamentals of the biorefinery concept for sustainable manufacturing, along with more detailed investigations of specific bioprocesses.
-Specifically, the course will highlight several biomaterials (e.g. bio-plastics, bio-chemicals, pharmaceuticals, etc.), biofuels (e.g. bio-ethanol, -butanol, -methanol, and -diesel; methane; and hydrogen), and alternative energy technologies (e.g. wind, solar, hydrological and geothermal).
-Three class hours and three laboratory hours per week.
-Prerequisite: ENV 101.
+Bioenergy, Biomaterials, and Alternative Energy Technologies (ENV 162) will provide a general overview of various current and emerging bio-based and other sustainable technologies for the production of energy, fuels, and materials.
+ENV 162 will introduce the fundamentals of the biorefinery concept for sustainable manufacturing, along with more detailed investigations of specific bioprocesses and renewable energy technologies.
+Specifically, the course will highlight several biomaterials (i.e. bio-plastics, -chemicals, -pharmaceuticals), biofuels (i.e. bio-ethanol, -butanol, -methanol, -diesel, -methane, and -hydrogen), and alternative energy technologies (i.e. wind, solar, hydrological, geothermal, and fuel cells).
+Prerequisite: CHE 171 (formerly CHE 103) or BIO 151.

 This course provides a comprehensive overview, covering all facets of hazardous waste management and emergency response.
 Topics include practical exercises and training, which may be applied to business, industry, construction and institutions, including Federal and State rules and regulations, handling procedures and proper operation of a designated waste facility, storage, labeling, manifesting, shipment, employee training, proper use of safety equipment, emergency response procedures (spills response and clean up), cost-effective waste reduction, and environmental reporting procedures.
 This course is offered as a one week 40-hour course over the winter intersession and will provide 40-Hour Hazardous Waste Operations and Emergency Response (HAZWOPER) certification as specified in OSHA 29CFR 1910.120.
 Winter sessions only.